venovako/libpvn/README.md

 # a release build with icx on x86_64 Linux with a high optimization level
 make COMPILER=icx NDEBUG=3 clean all
 #
-# a release build with the Homebrew's gcc on x86_64 macOS with a low optimization level
+# a release build with gcc on x86_64 macOS with a low optimization level
-make COMPILER=gcc COMPILER_SUFFIX=-15 NDEBUG=g clean all
+make COMPILER=gcc COMPILER_SUFFIX=-16 NDEBUG=g clean all
 #
 # a debug build with clang on FreeBSD (note the usage of gmake instead of make)
 gmake clean all